DORA Enforcement Active — Regulatory Assessments Underway

 Key Components

-Risk Identification and Assessment: Regular risk assessments and audits.
+Risk Identification: Regular risk assessments and audits.

-Continuous Monitoring: Real-time monitoring of service provider performance and security posture.
+Continuous Monitoring: Real-time monitoring of provider performance.

 Key Components

-Pillar 5 : Cybersecurity Information Sharing
+Pillar 5: Cybersecurity Information Sharing

 Objectives of Cybersecurity Information Sharing